 Measure the quality of blended learning programs

 provides benchmarks and quality standards to help you evaluate your blended and hybrid learning programs.

 By using the scorecard, faculty, administrators and instructional designers can determine the strengths and weaknesses of those programs.

-By using the scorecard, institutions can identify areas of strength and opportunities for improvement within their own programs and create a strategy for meeting benchmarks.
+Institutions can use the scorecard to identify areas of strength and opportunities for improvement within their own programs and create a strategy for meeting benchmarks.

 This quality scorecard was developed through a collaborative effort with experienced educators recognized for their background in this modality.
 They identified quality metrics for each of the 70 indicators in key categories, including: Institutional Support, Technology Support, Course Development and Instructional Design.
-Course Structure, Teaching and Learning, Faculty Support, Student Support, and Evaluation and Assessment
+Course Structure, Teaching and Learning, Faculty Support, Student Support, and Evaluation and Assessment.

 "The Quality Scorecard is grounded in research, best practices, and expert opinion, so I know the University is well-served by implementing the self-assessment process and demonstrating our continuous improvement processes and outcomes to accreditors."